bug-zero/bugzero-gateway/README.md

 **Manual Certificate configuration**

-You can choose to skip automatic custom certificate configurations by typeing,
+You can choose to skip automatic custom certificate configurations by typing,

 `sudo ./vpn-ubuntu-client.sh -u username --skip-cert`